Testing Forefront VR with the Sanlaki Elite VR Gunstock: Best Gunstock for Quest 3 FPS Games

 - Defibrillator

-Reviving feels great in VR.
-You rub the paddles together to charge, then revive your teammate with a trigger press.
+Reviving teammates feels immersive: charge the paddles, then revive with a trigger press.

 - Bolt-action sniper